google-research/robopianist/README.md

 ## MIDI Dataset

-Unfortunately, the PIG dataset cannot be redistributed on GitHub due to licensing restrictions.
-You will need to download it from the website and preprocess it with our script.
-See [docs/dataset](docs/dataset) for more information.
+The PIG dataset cannot be redistributed on GitHub due to licensing restrictions.
+See [docs/dataset](docs/dataset.md) for instructions on where to download and how to process the dataset.

 ## CLI